Quality Dental Implant Restorations in Houston, TX

 Your body will need time to heal from the procedure and to let the bone fuse to the implants.
 You’ll be given a temporary restoration to use while your mouth heals.
 It’s important to follow all care instructions you’ve been given carefully to prevent issues with the implants.

-Finally, you’ll visit Dr. Robertson to have your custom crown, bridge, or denture secured to the implant.
+Finally, you’ll visit Dr. Payumo to have your custom crown, bridge, or denture secured to the implant.
 Once placed, your prosthetics become a permanent part of your smile.
 If the prosthetic becomes damaged or worn, it’s easy to replace it with a new one, and you won’t need to have surgery again.

 Restoring Your Smile in Houston, TX

 At the practice of Dr. Alma F. Payumo, DMD, we understand how important a healthy smile is to your confidence and quality of life.
-Dr. Robertson and our whole team are dedicated to helping you enjoy your best smile.
+Dr. Payumo and our whole team are dedicated to helping you enjoy your best smile.
 At our office in Houston, you’ll always find the experienced, personalized care you need.

 Schedule your visit today to learn more about how we can help!